icopy-site/awesome/docs/awesome/awesome-security.md

 ### VPN

 - [OpenVPN](https://openvpn.net/) - OpenVPN is an open source software application that implements virtual private network (VPN) techniques for creating secure point-to-point or site-to-site connections in routed or bridged configurations and remote access facilities.
 It uses a custom security protocol that utilizes SSL/TLS for key exchange.
+- [Firezone](https://github.com/firezone/firezone) - Open-source VPN server and egress firewall for Linux built on WireGuard that makes it simple to manage secure remote access to your company’s private networks.
+Firezone is easy to set up (all dependencies are bundled thanks to Chef Omnibus), secure, performant, and self hostable.

 ### Fast Packet Processing